What is Transaction Privilege (Sales) & Use Tax?

 Tax Reporting Requirements & Payment of Tax

 Businesses are required to report and pay Phoenix privilege sales tax on their taxable business activity on a monthly, quarterly, or annual frequency.
 Reporting frequency is based upon taxable gross income.
 You may request a change in filing frequency after you have established a minimum of 6 months of reporting history.
+All new accounts must file monthly for a minimum of six months prior to requesting a change in filing frequency.

 |Reporting Frequency||Annual Taxable Gross Income||Due Dates|